 Our interfaith delegation #JustFaith17 was in Al Khalil (Hebron) recently.
 While there they witnessed the epitome of the Israeli occupation.
-What Palestinians in Hebron endure provides hard evidence that Israel is violating international laws by restricting residents' free movement, by restricting their right to worship and their to obtain a quality standard of living.
+What Palestinians in Hebron endure provides hard evidence that Israel is violating international laws by restricting residents' free movement, by restricting their right to worship, and there to obtain a quality standard of living.

-he delegation, which was organized by the Interfaith Peace Builders and co-sponsored by AMP, Jewish Voice for Peace and the Presbyterian Peace Fellowship, has been on the ground for nearly two weeks.
+The delegation, which was organized by the Interfaith Peace-Builders and co-sponsored by AMP, Jewish Voice for Peace, and the Presbyterian Peace Fellowship, has been on the ground for nearly two weeks.
 In Hebron, they saw first-hand the impact of Israeli apartheid.

 Youth Against Settlements, a group that teaches non-violences to Palestinian youth, filmed an exchanged between our Muslim delegates and Israeli soldiers who refused to allow them to walk down Shuhada Street simply because of their religion.
 It reminded me of a similar experience I had in 2010, when soldiers also prevented me from merely crossing the street.
 Not only was I impacted by this 20- minute encounter in the blazing sun the entire group of Christians, with whom I was traveling, also were held up because of me.

 In 1994, Zionist militant Baruch Goldstein entered Al Ibrahimi mosque and opened fire on worshipers.
 He killed 29 in cold blood.
 In the ensuing chaos that included the Israeli military, another 11 Palestinians were killed.
 That bloody day took the lives of 41 people.